jupyterhub/nbgitpuller/docs/index.rst

 #.
 The location of the JupyterHub you are sending them to.
 #.
 The git repository where you have published your content.
 #.
 Optionally, a particular file or directory you want to automatically
    open for your students once the repository has been synchronized.
+Note the entire repository will be copied, not just the specified file.

 The first time a particular student clicks the link, a local copy of the repository is made for the student.
 On successive clicks, the latest version